 Hiring an experienced workers’ compensation attorney in your state ensures you receive proper treatment for your injuries and full compensation for lost wages.

 About Concord, North Carolina

 Concord is the largest city in Cabarrus County and is estimated to be home to about 100,000 people, which makes it the 10th most populous city in North Carolina.
-Located in the northeast part of the Charlotte Metro area, the first Europeans to settle the area were Scots-Irish and German immigrants.

 The name of the town, which means “harmony,” was agreed upon by both the Scots-Irish and German settlers, and the town was incorporated in 1806.
 The area grew as a farming community and experienced industrialization following the Civil War.

 Through the early 20th century, the town of Concord grew steadily as more people moved into the area and the Charlotte job market became a juggernaut.
 The population stalled out in the 1970s and 80s and even contracted slightly, hitting just 18,500 residents, but since then Concord has seen huge population growth starting in 1990 with 27,000 people, 56,000 in 2000 and nearly 80,000 in 2010.

 A few famous faces who have called Concord home include bluegrass-rock musicians The Avett Brothers, NASCAR driver Bubba Wallace, actor Skeet Ulrich, pro basketball player Ish Smith, pro baseball players Billy Goodman and Corey and Kyle Seager, as well as pro football players Lamont Reid, Bradley Pinion, Lance Lewis and Jimmy Hitchcock.